israsec/CRTP-cheatsheet/README.md

 # Local privilege escalation
 Focusing on Service issues

-*Only target Services you can restart*
+*Only target Services you can restart.*
+*Also, do not target an unqouted service path abuse when it would require dropping the .exe in C:\  - you need local admin rights to write there.
 #### WinPeas
 https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS